To study the human adult cochlea, in specific it's RNA and protein expression patterns and morphology.

 Study objective

-To study the human adult cochlea, in specific it*s RNA and protein expression
+To study the human adult cochlea, in specific it's RNA and protein expression patterns and morphology.

 Study design